 An adventure trip program, the Journeys program takes children off campus to discover the wonders of our region.
-Each week, trips are scheduled around a theme.
-Our 2017 theme is Summer Fun and trips will include Canobie Lake Park, Kimball Farms, Treetop Adventure Park, LazerCraze, and beach trips with activities like sea kayaking, rock climbing, bowling, and more!
+Trips will include Roll on America, Kimball Farm, Coco Key Water Park, Boda Borg, Wheeler School ropes courses, Gymja Warrior, rock climbing, bowling, beach trips with activities like sea kayaking, and more!

-Activities for children entering grades 5 to 9 (ages 10.5 and up)
+Activities for children entering grades 5 to 8

 Drop-off: 8:45 to 9 a.m.